 Import From File 8

 Policy Manager Data (PMD) File: Select File

 Data Elements to Import

-🖂 Roles Class of Service Port Level Role Mapping Status
+🖂 Roles Class of Service Port Level Role Mapping Status 1

 Services & Rules (Local) 🖂 Adv CoS Config GVRP Status

-Service Groups Rate Limits 🖂 Do Not Use Global Rules Status
+Service Groups Rate Limits 🖉 Do Not Use Global Rules Status ŝ

 Devices VLANs Domain Mode (Active/Passive)

 Port Groups (User-Defined) Network Resources

+devices.
 Global Domain Data WARNING: Select this only if you want to append/update/overwrite the globally defined services/rules (and associated actions) with the global data stored in this PMD file.
 This will modify or remove any existing global data and will affect all domains.
-If overwrite is

-selected all current global data will be removed and replaced with the global configuration in the file or nothing if there is none defined.
+If overwrite is selected all current global data will be removed and replaced with the global configuration in the file or nothing if there is none defined.

-Application of Imported Data Eler nents

-Append domain data to existing elements
+Global Services & Rules Application of Imported Data Eler Append domain data to existing Update existing data with element elements

-Update existing data with eleme Overwrite existing elements nts from the domain
+Overwrite existing elements

 Import Cancel